Select your language

 Background

 Mental health is the capacity of each of us to feel, think, and act in ways that enhance our ability to enjoy life and deal with the challenges we face.
-It is a positive sense of emotional and spiritual well-being that respects the importance of culture, equity, social justice, interconnections, and personal dignity [12].
-Due to the high frequency of mental problems in western societies and the significance of their costs in human, social, and economic terms, mental health is now regarded as a public health priority.
-Mental health particularly deteriorated during the COVID-19 crisis.
+It is a positive sense of emotional and spiritual well-being that respects the importance of culture, equity, social justice, interconnections, and personal dignity [18].
+Due to the high frequency of mental problems in Western societies and the significance of their costs in human, social, and economic terms, mental health is now regarded as a public health priority.
+Mental health particularly deteriorated during the COVID-19 crisis [19].

 Among the various dimensions of mental health that are monitored in this survey, we focus on the following two disorders: